Beliefs by Christian

 Bible evolved greatly over the approximately ten centuries during which the books of the Bible were written.
-Thus, there is little internal consistency in the
+Thus, they see little internal consistency in the

 Bible about the afterlife.
 Many liberals remain undecided on the existence and nature of any form of afterlife.

 - Humanists, Atheists, Agnostics, etc. are generally skeptical about the existence of an afterlife.
 Most see no evidence for any form of human consciousness existing after death.
-All indications are that the brain is the source of our memories, talents, personality, etc, and that it stops functioning shortly after its blood supply ceases.
+All indications are that the brain is the source of our memories, talents, personality, etc. It stops functioning shortly after its blood supply ceases.
 Its electrical processes discharge, and its chemical processes are degraded.
-Only people's influence on other people lives on in their children and in other lives that they have
+Only people's influence on other people lives on: -- in their children and in other lives that they have